WakeRealityDev/IFTerpCrossCompileAndroid/README.md

 # IFTerpCrossCompileAndroid
 Interactive Fiction Interpreter Cross Compile Androd

+This project serves to demonstrate a working file structure and makefiles to cross-compile established Interactive Fiction interpreter and Glk library for modern Android NDK [r15c](https://developer.android.com/ndk/downloads/index.html).

+It will complie the interpreter Glulxe and library RemGlk into a applicaiton binary that can be run on the android device.
+It is configured to generate every variation of process arhitecture that the Android NDK supports.

 Typical Steps
 ================
 Tested on Ubuntu 17.04 x86 system, latest Google Android NDK from Android Studio as of 2017-08-07.